 Tech Forces Shaping the Retail Industry

-Retail industry remains one of the most lucrative sectors for value chain providers with publicly available reports suggesting that the global market size for retail may reach to about $ 32 billion USD by 2023, growing at a CAGR of over 5%.
-This lucrative nature of the sector has resulted in ecosystem players consistently striving to evolve and reach to the next level of advancement particularly on aspects related to customer experience, convenience for end users, business excellence and even business transformation altogether.
+The retail industry remains one of the most lucrative sectors for value chain providers with publicly available reports suggesting that the global market size for retail may reach about $ 32 billion USD by 2023, growing at a CAGR of over 5%.
+This lucrative nature of the sector has resulted in ecosystem players consistently striving to evolve and reach the next level of advancement particularly on aspects related to customer experience, convenience for end-users, business excellence, and even business transformation altogether

 How tech is disrupting retail

-A key enabler to achieve the above listed parameters is technology.
-In fact, the influence of technology within the retail sector is so pronounced and significant that the convergence of the two is now popularly termed as ‘RetailTech’.
+A key enabler to achieve the above-listed parameters is technology.
+The influence of technology within the retail sector is so pronounced and significant that the convergence of the two is now popularly termed as ‘RetailTech’.
 RetailTech encompasses disruptive technologies such as Data Analytics, Artificial Intelligence, Machine Learning, Robotic Process Automation (RPA), Augmented Reality, Virtual Reality to cite a few.

 The resultant positive impact of the application of these concepts is that the retail industry has transformed to an altogether different level.
 It is now possible to have individualized targeted marketing as per behavior analysis of each customer which helps make the most of each footfall.
 The business model of the retail segment has been completely transformed with a nexus of technology forces disrupting the industry.

 Advanced data technologies are tested here to the core.
-One such instance is of Walmart India acquiring an Indian startup specializing in Artificial Intelligence (AI) with an objective to sharpen its customer experience quotient.
-The acquisition gave Walmart India an opportunity to enhance their data analytics and machine learning capabilities.
+One such instance is of Walmart India acquiring an Indian startup specializing in Artificial Intelligence (AI) to sharpen its customer experience quotient.
+The acquisition allowed Walmart India to enhance its data analytics and machine learning capabilities.
 Walmart is reported to be planning to acquire about five startups in the RetailTech space.

 THE ROAD AHEAD

 Today RetailTech has transpired into a mainstream technology proposition.
-For instance, few of the prominent applications of new age disruptive technologies that picked up pace in the year gone by include use of Data Analytics combined with Artificial Intelligence to enable retailers to generate, Analyze Data and make actions based on the data to hasten decision making.
+For instance, a few of the prominent applications of new-age disruptive technologies that picked up pace in the year gone by including the use of Data Analytics combined with Artificial Intelligence to enable retailers to generate, Analyze Data and make actions based on the data to hasten decision making.

-From an inventory management perspective, use of IoT can now offer a precise visibility into the product cycle by providing real-time updates about the status, location, and movement of each product.
+From an inventory management perspective, the use of IoT can now offer precise visibility into the product cycle by providing real-time updates about the status, location, and movement of each product.

-This is a direct reflection of the fact that user experience is gaining utmost attention.
-The user experience encompasses multiple dimensions such as customer centricity, customization, speed, agility, convenience, ease of use, digital payment avenues, security and operational efficiency to name a few.
+This is a direct reflection of the fact that user experience is gaining the utmost attention.
+The user experience encompasses multiple dimensions such as customer centricity, customization, speed, agility, convenience, ease of use, digital payment avenues, security, and operational efficiency to name a few.